mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Mattermost Scaling
 ------------------

-Growing your Mattermost installation from supporting a team to supporting an enterprise requires two types of scaling.
+Growing your Mattermost installation from supporting a team to supporting an enterprise requires two types of `scaling <https://docs.mattermost.com/deployment/scaling.html>`_.

-**`Technical Scaling <https://docs.mattermost.com/deployment/scaling.html>`_** - Whether used for teams or enterprises, the Mattermost server is designed to support tens of thousands of users on a single server with appropriate hardware.
+**Technical Scaling:** Whether used for teams or enterprises, the Mattermost server is designed to support tens of thousands of users on a single server with appropriate hardware.
 We officially support running Mattermost Server on multiple `Linux distributions and on-premises cloud solutions <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_.

-**Functional Scaling** - Scaling from a team to an enterprise is like going from a "virtual office" to a "virtual campus".
+**Functional Scaling:** Scaling from a team to an enterprise is like going from a "virtual office" to a "virtual campus".
 Advanced features like enterprise authentication, granular permissions, compliance and auditing, and advanced reporting become increasingly important as organizations grow beyond teams.

 Mattermost Licensing
 --------------------

-Mattermost Enterprise Edition comes with two licensing options: Enterprise E10 and Enterprise E20 which can be tested with a `Free 30-Day Trial <https://mattermost.com/trial/>`_.
-The E10 license to suit smaller organizations with less need for automation and compliance, while the E20 license will provide you with features like AD/LDAP, SAML 2.0, automated compliance export, and team-specific permissions.
+Mattermost Enterprise Edition comes with two licensing options: Enterprise E10 and Enterprise E20.

+The E10 license suits smaller organizations with less need for automation and compliance, while the E20 license will provide you with features like AD/LDAP, SAML 2.0, automated compliance export, and team-specific permissions.
 You can find a full comparison `here <https://mattermost.com/pricing-feature-comparison>`_.

+Once you have downloaded and installed Mattermost, navigate to **Main Menu > System Console** to activate a 30-day Enterprise trial.

 ..
 Note::
     You can purchase and manage your Mattermost Enterprise subscriptions with our `Customer Portal <https://customers.mattermost.com/login>`_ or reach out to our Sales team by contacting sales@mattermost.com.